IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 After a lapse of 40 minutes, remove the workpiece from the water and gently, rolling with your fingers, remove the top layer of photo paper.
 **At this stage, the most fundamental problem of this method of manufacturing PCBs can arise - the toner is not transferred completely**, there are areas with fallen off toner.
 There may be several reasons for this:
 - Insufficient processing of the copper clad board.
-Poor removal of oxides (performing more intensive cleaning of workpiece) the appearance of greasy stains after the degreasing process (do not touch the work surface of the workpiece by hand).
+Poor removal of oxides (performing more intensive cleaning of workpiece), the appearance of greasy stains after the degreasing process (do not touch the work surface of the workpiece by hand).
 - The appearance of greasy spots on the printed template (do not touch the working surface of the template with your hands).
 - Insufficient warming up of the template (increase the warm-up time or pay attention to the uniformity of warm-up).
 - Uneven copper clad board, there are curvatures (use another copper clad board).